edgedb/easy-edgedb/chapter15/index.md

 ## Links in two directions

 Back in Chapter 6 we removed `link master` from `MinorVampire`, because `Vampire` already has `multi link slaves` to the `MinorVampire` type.
 One reason was complexity, and the other was because `DELETE` becomes impossible because they both depend on each other.
-But now that we know how to use reverse links, we can put `master` back in `MinorVampire` if we want.
+But now that we know how to use backlinks, we can put `master` back in `MinorVampire` if we want.

-(Note: we won't actually change the `MinorVampire` type here because we already know how to access `Vampire` with a reverse lookup, but this is how to do it)
+(Note: we won't actually change the `MinorVampire` type here because we already know how to access `Vampire` with a backlink, but this is how to do it)

 First, here is the `MinorVampire` type at present: